London isn’t a budget destination, but there are a few tricks to save money in England’s capital city.

 6. Get Half-Price Admission at Westminster Abbey

-Photography is forbidden at the Westminster Abbey, with the exception of the Cloisters.
+Photography is forbidden at the Westminster Abbey, except for the Cloisters.

 Entrance is half price if you present the train tickets and the coupon from the booklet you received at the airport.
 Participation at the daily mass is free of charge.